Take Very Good

 BSD

-This year the first holiday portion of Passover will begin on Friday night the 30th of March--check your local calendars for holiday times in your area
+This year the first holiday portion of Passover will begin on Wendsday night/Thursday, the 2nd of April, 2026check your local calendars for holiday times in your area.

-When away from home—all you have to do is mostly control yourself while you’re being served---see our section on eyeballing for portion size to help you get by.
-If something is really tempting—have a taste and then forget about it—take advantage of the free time and walk and enjoy!
+When away from home&mdashall you have to do is mostly control yourself while eating-see our section on estimating portion sizes to help you get by.
+If something is very tempting&mdashhave a taste and then forget about it&mdashtake advantage of the free time, walk and enjoy!

-Whether staying at home, entertaining or preparing food to take along as a guest, healthy menu planning for Pesach (Passover) can sometimes seem as challenging as crossing the Red Sea!
-However, equipped with leading-edge nutritional information, basic skills and a cache of Pesach (Passover) recipes from our EnLITEned Kosher Cooking, this year we can really sail through.
+Whether staying at home, entertaining or preparing food to take along, as a guest, healthy menu planning for Pesach Passover can sometimes seem as challenging as crossing the Red Sea!
+However, equipped with leading-edge nutritional information, basic skills and a cache of Pesach Passover recipes many found here on our site, this year we can really sail through.

-Go and try to explain to a doctor why you absolutely have to have 4 cups of wine at one meal and a given amount of matzo.
+Try explain to a doctor why you absolutely must have 4 cups of wine at one meal and a given amount of matzo.
 I do not know if anybody knew the carbohydrate content of matzo balls until we came along!

-“Growing up in a wonderful warm Chassidic home of classic Jewish food, I was determined to learn how to create healthy gourmet food for the traditional Jewish lifestyle- cuisine for all occasions and Pesach (Passover) is no exception.
+&ldquoGrowing up in a wonderful warm Chassidic home of classic Jewish food, I was determined to learn how to create healthy gourmet food for the traditional Jewish lifestyle- cuisine for all occasions.
+Pesach Passover is no exception.

 With the re-construction of the food pyramid guidelines, and the information available about the glycemic index, we are now in a much better position to upgrade our daily diets.

-The Following are Nechama’s Tips for an EnLITEned Healthy Pesach (Passover):
+The Following are Nechama&rsquos Tips for an EnLITEned Healthy Pesach Passover:

 TIPS TO HELP GET YOU THROUGH PASSOVER PREPARATION, THE HOLIDAY AND BEYOND